COVID: EU lifts flight suspension to southern Africa | DW | 10.01.2022

 The IPCR brings together member states, European institutions and experts.

-COVID-19 has caused more than 5,490,000 deaths worldwide since the start of the pandemic, according to the Johns Hopkins University.
+COVID-19 has caused more than 5,49 million deaths worldwide since the start of the pandemic, according to Johns Hopkins University.
 The respiratory disease is caused by the SARS-CoV-2 coronavirus, detected in late 2019 in Wuhan, a city in central China.

-While omicron appears to be far more transmissible that previous variants, evidence is emerging that it tends to affect the upper respiratory tract, causing milder symptoms that past forms of coronavirus.
+Though omicron appears to be far more transmissible that previous variants, evidence is emerging that it tends to affect the upper respiratory tract, causing milder symptoms that past forms of the coronavirus.

-While vaccines have proved hugely effective at protecting against serious forms of coronavirus infection, they have had less impact in preventing people from spreading the virus.
+While vaccines have proved hugely effective at protecting against serious forms of coronavirus infection, they have had less impact on preventing people from spreading the virus.